larseggert/moderation/draft-ecahc-moderation.md

 (no less than three) that SHALL moderate all the IETF's various current and future participation channels.
-At present, these include mailing lists, chat channels, and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub, Wikis, or issue trackers.
+At present, these include mailing lists, chat channels, and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.

 The management and moderation of in-person, remote, and interim meetings remains a task of the relevant group's management, such as